 Pre-K 4 SA Centers in San Antonio

 Pre-K 4 SA has four education centers in San Antonio: East, North, South, and West.
 Each center has capacity for 500 students.
-For information about safety, we have included links to search Texas Department of Family and Protective Services (DFPS) child care records, where available.
-The only grade level offered at each campus is prekindergarten for four year olds.
+For information about safety, we have included links to search Texas Department of Family and Protective Services (DFPS) child care records.
+The only grade level offered at each campus is prekindergarten for four-year-old children.

-Find more information about local early childhood education centers in our guide, San Antonio Charter Schools Pre-K Options and Resources.
+Find more information about San Antonio preschools and other local early childhood education centers in our guide, San Antonio Charter Schools Pre-K Options and Resources.

 Enroll at Pre-K 4 SA

 Families can apply online or call 210-206-PREK (7735) to enroll their children.
-Each year, the application timeline starts on February 1 for families to enroll their children in the upcoming school year.
+The application timeline for the 2023–24 school year will start on February 1, 2023.
 Spots are filled on a first-come, first-served basis.
 Starting on the first Monday in February, families whose children are accepted begin receiving notifications by email.
 More waves of emails will go out each Monday until all the slots at the centers are full.

 To enroll their children, families need to meet certain eligibility requirements.
 You can find more information in the FAQs, but here are some key points:

-- Pre-K 4 SA is for four year olds.
-To be eligible, students must turn four by September 1 of the year they will be attending the program.
+- The program is for three- and four-year olds.
+Eligible children must turn three by September 1 of the year they will be attending the program.

 - To attend for free, families need to meet the eligibility requirements.
 They must live in the City of San Antonio or its extraterritorial jurisdiction.
-Also, they must live in one of the participating school districts—East Central ISD, Edgewood ISD, Harlandale ISD, North East ISD, Northside ISD, San Antonio ISD, South San Antonio ISD, and Southwest ISD—or enroll their children through New Frontiers Public Schools, a participating charter school.
+Also, they must live in one of the participating local school districts, including East Central ISD, Edgewood ISD, Harlandale ISD, North East ISD, Northside ISD, San Antonio ISD, South San Antonio ISD, and Southwest ISD.
 In addition, they must meet Texas Education Agency (TEA) requirements for free public school prekindergarten.

-- Families who don’t meet the eligibility requirements to attend for free can enroll their children in Pre-K 4 SA through the sliding scale tuition program, with monthly payments based on family income and household size.
+- Families who don’t meet the eligibility requirements to attend for free may qualify for tuition assistance through the scholarship program.
+The convenient cost calculator helps families determine the investment in their child’s early learning.
 Ten percent of seats are reserved for tuition paying students.

-If you are looking ahead to the 2021–22 school year, you can sign up for the interest list to get email updates and to learn about events like tours and open houses.
-We also recommend following them on social media and joining the San Antonio Charter Moms discussion group on Facebook.
+If you are researching San Antonio preschools and looking ahead to the future, you can sign up for the interest list to get email updates and to learn about events like tours and open houses.
+We also recommend following their social media channels (Facebook, Instagram, Twitter, YouTube, and LinkedIn) and joining the San Antonio Charter Moms discussion group on Facebook.

 Facts About Pre-K 4 SA

 The education centers are full of joy and play, but they are also calm and soothing.
-Behind the scenes, a lot of research and preparation goes into making the students’ explorations meaningful and creating a long term impact on San Antonio’s workforce development.
+Behind the scenes, a lot of research and preparation goes into making the students’ education meaningful and creating a long-term impact on the workforce trajectory of San Antonio.

-Early childhood education is important, but sometimes families face obstacles to access.
+Early childhood education is important, but sometimes families face obstacles to access San Antonio preschools.
 Pre-K 4 SA strives to be welcoming by providing free transportation to and from the centers at depots across town.
 The special buses have seats designed for young children, including five point safety harnesses.
+Teachers who are CPR and First Aid Certified serve as bus monitors, riding to and from school each day with the children, engaging in songs and learning to make the most of every minute they spend at Pre-K 4 SA.

 The program supports healthy eating.
 Students eat free daily breakfasts, lunches, and snacks.
 All of the centers are peanut free.
 Meals with meat may include chicken or turkey, but not pork or beef; special meals (e.g., gluten free, dairy free, vegetarian) are also available.